joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 alt='Samus emerges victorious from a fight and does the Blade pose'
 %}

-Speaking of games that are a masterpiece of their genre, Metroid Dread dominates supreme as the latest entry in the franchise that started a whole genre, it only makes sense it has become my favorite one of the bunch.
+Speaking of games that are a masterpiece of their genre, Metroid Dread dominates supreme as the latest entry in the franchise that started it all, it only makes sense that it became my favorite one of the bunch.

-This game is so fun to move around in, and has so many challenging boss battles and good puzzles to unlock new areas, this is the only game I've ever completed 100%, I just didn't want to leave it incomplete, especially since it was lended to me by a friend as well.
+This game is so fun to move around in, and has so many challenging boss battles and good puzzles to unlock new areas, this is the only game I've ever completed 100%, I just didn't want to leave it incomplete, especially since it was lent to me by a friend as well.

+Of course I ended up buying a copy for myself a while later, which I plan to replay soon enough.

-I really, really liked it.
-And I also love the fact that it takes so long to get the morph ball, it makes it feel so different to any of the classics, with its sliding mechanic and I can't help but love the animations all around.
+I really had a blast playing it, I was grinning the whole time with Samus as she explored this new planet and uncovered truths hidden from her.
+I also love the fact that it takes so long to get to some of the power-ups the franchise's known for, it makes it feel so different to the previous entries, with its sliding mechanic and I can't help but love the animations all around.

 It is such a big flex from the developers, this game is a true accomplishment of game design, I want to be like it when I grow up.

 ## 2. Monster Hunter Freedom Unite